 A tax attorney and business attorney at The McGuire Law Firm can assist you regarding partnership debt, basis, formation, structure, operating agreements, taxation issues, allocable shares to partners, transfer or sale of partnership interests and other partnership issues.

-Contact The McGuire Law Firm and schedule a free consultation with a tax attorney in Denver or Golden.
+Contact The McGuire Law Firm and schedule a free consultation with a tax attorney and business attorney in Denver or Golden.